 License Restoration in North Carolina

-Having been in your shoes before, we know that losing your license severely impacts your life.
+Due to the severity of North Carolina’s traffic laws, hundreds of thousands of North Carolina residents are currently suffering because their licenses have been revoked due to accumulated violations or not handling a prior citation.
+Having been in your shoes before, Attorney Hatley knows that losing your license severely impacts your life.
 Not having a license gets in the way of work, school, and taking care of the ones you love.
 It keeps you from living life at your own pace.
 On top of that, your mailbox is overflowing with letters from people who say they know how to handle it.
 Deciding who to trust can be overwhelming.

 iTicket.law has 19 attorneys on staff, practicing in over 50 counties across North Carolina.
-Each of our attorneys focus on the complexities of traffic law and can use that knowledge to advocate for the restoration of your driving privilege.* We recognize that while handling this citation is important, it’s just as important to look at the big picture, and to find out why your license was revoked in the first place.
+Each of our attorneys focus on the complexities of traffic law and can use that knowledge to advocate for the restoration of your driving privilege.* We recognize that while handling any given citation is important, it’s just as important to look at the big picture to find out why your license was revoked in the first place.

 Our team will review your driving record and analyze any past or pending charges causing the revocation.
-We’ll determine what needs to be resolved to help get your license back, and offer you a comprehensive plan to seek restoration of your license as quickly as we can.
+We’ll determine what outstanding issues need to be resolved to help get your license back, and offer you a comprehensive plan to seek restoration of your license as quickly as we can.

 Cost of Representation